Design and Website Best Practices

 - Premier - MyWay Ultra template ('More' buttons keep news stories limited to a reasonable amount, but enable users to access additional articles)

 Layout & Components

 Layout refers to the grid or region struture that your content sits within.
 Components are the parts and pieces that make up the website.
 When it comes to layout, we encourage creativity and thinking outside the box, however, it's important to consider what users will expect to see and where they will anticipate finding it.

 - Scrolling on a website is something all users are accustomed to, but your logo, site name, navigation, search and translator are key features that should always be in a prominent location above the fold.

-- Utilize the full screen real estate by designing your website at wider widths (1200 pixels is a common standard) or opt for fluid width, which means that content expands to fill the entire browser window rather than being constrained within a maximum width
+- Utilize the full screen real estate by designing your website at wider widths (1200 pixels is a common standard) or opt for fluid width, which is when content expands to fill the entire browser window rather than being constrained within a maximum width.

 - Keep in mind that items located in your website header or footer will show on all pages.
 Contact information, social media links and legal links are items users expect to see in the header or footer of a website.